 • Live Transcribe: Supports over 80 languages and is available for offline use after downloading the respective language pack.

-• Sound Amplifier: To reduce background noise, boost quiet sounds or specific frequencies, or adjust ears separately, all while using wired or Bluetooth headphones.
+• Sound Amplifier: Reduces background noise, boosts quiet sounds or specific frequencies, and adjusts ears separately, all while using wired or Bluetooth headphones.

 • Clear Calling: Google's Clear Calling suppresses background noise to make it easier for you to hear your caller's voice and for your caller to hear your voice.

 Not all phones running stock Android come with the features above.
-For example, Clear Calling is currently exclusive to the Google Pixel 7 and Pixel 7 Pro.
+For example, Clear Calling is currently exclusive to the Google Pixel 7 and above, including Pixel Fold.
 Others, like Sound Amplifier, are only available through a separately installed app.
 Over time, however, Google may roll these features out to stock Android, and hence other phones.

 Android on a budget?
-Check out the Pixel 7a
+Check out the Pixel 8a

-If you're looking for a budget version of the Pixel 7, look no further than the Pixel 7a.
-Coming in at a $499 starting price, Pixel 7a supports everything listed above, with the exception of Clear Calling.
+If you're looking for a budget version of the Pixel 8, look no further than the Pixel 8a.
+Coming in at a $549 starting price, Pixel 8a supports everything listed above.

 Samsung phones run on Google's Android OS, but with the company's own One UI overlay.